Finding the Right School 2015

 The Harvey School

 Located on a wooded, 125-acre campus, the school educates highly motivated students of above average ability in a warm, supportive setting.
 An average class size of 11 students allows teachers to get to know individual learning styles, while also offering advanced courses.
-Harvey also offers performing arts, sports, and community service to name a few.
+Harvey also offers performing arts, sports, and community service.

 Holy Cross provides a total Christian education for young men and women.
 It prepares students for college placement and a successful professional life while stimulating intellectual growth.
 Qualified juniors and seniors are given the opportunity to complete college courses through the university’s online program.